Roadside Fins Rock Climbing

 This is the fifth most significant roadside buttress after Passage Creek trailhead.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Roadside Fins:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Roadside Fins:

 Featured Route For Roadside Fins